 Time frame: 1 month followup

-Investigator-designed 12-items instrument to evaluate participants' opinions and acceptance of study procedures and their satisfaction with the decisional aid.
+Investigator-designed 12-items instrument to evaluate intervention participants' opinions and acceptance of study procedures and their satisfaction with the decisional aid.
 Responses for each item range from strongly agree (1) to strongly disagree (4), with higher scores indicating greater dissatisfaction with the intervention.
-Full scale ranges from 12-48 with higher scores indicating greater dissatisfaction with the intervention.
+Original responses (1-5 visual analogue scale) were categorized as Low (scores 1-2), Neutral (score 3), or High (scores 4-5). with higher scores indicating greater dissatisfaction with the intervention.

 Shared Decision Making Questionnaire (SDM-Q-9)